bytecodealliance/regalloc2/doc/DESIGN.md

 state is bulk-freed at the end.

 Live-ranges are aggregated into "bundles".
 A bundle is a collection of ranges that does not overlap.
-Each bundle carries: a list (inline SmallVec) of (range, live-range index) tuples, an allocation (starts as "none"), a "spillset" (more below), and some metadata, including a spill weight (sum of ranges' weights), a priority (sum of ranges' lengths), and three property flags: "minimal", "contains fixed constraints", "contains stack constraints".
+Each bundle carries: a vector (inline SmallVec) of (range, live-range index) tuples, an allocation (starts as "none"), a "spillset" (more below), and some metadata, including a spill weight (sum of ranges' weights), a priority (sum of ranges' lengths), and three property flags: "minimal", "contains fixed constraints", "contains stack constraints".

-VRegs also contain their lists of live-ranges, in the same form as a bundle does (inline SmallVec that has inline (from, to) range bounds and range indices).
+VRegs also contain their vectors of live-ranges, in the same form as a bundle does (inline SmallVec that has inline (from, to) range bounds and range indices).